-Drinking alcohol while taking an SSRI type drug such as Lexapro, can “dilute” or weaken the effects of the drug.
-That means the person drinking alcohol may be putting themself at risk for the following:
+Drinking alcohol while taking an SSRI-type drug such as Lexapro can “dilute” or weaken the effects of the drug.
+That means the person drinking alcohol may be putting her/himself at risk for the following:

-Do these two lists of side effects relating to Lexapro and alcohol look quite similar?
+Does this list of side effects relating to Lexapro look quite similar to side effects you would expect to see relating to alcohol?
 Studies suggest that taking alcohol and Lexapro together have a similar effect to side effects that occur when a Lexapro dosage is skipped or when the strength of the dosage is altered abruptly.
-The sideeffects of these alcohol and Lexapro interactions, and the side effects of lowered or increased Lexapro dosages reportedly closely mimic each other.
+The side effects of these alcohol and Lexapro interactions, and the side effects of lowered or increased Lexapro dosages reportedly closely mimic each other.
 Both sets of side effects to Lexapro or Lexapro and alcohol taken together generate much concern for patients who are undergoing depression treatment with prescription medication.
 Lexapro, and combining Lexapro and alcohol put younger people especially at risk, as reports show that younger people can become suicidal suddenly, and without warning.